 If you have questions, contact Team Challenge Chef d'Equipe, Barb Jensen, for additional information or specific activities which will allow you to be placed on a team.

 Frequently Asked Questions

-What is the difference between YRAP and NAJC?
+What is the difference between YRAP and NAYC?

-Am I allowed to participate in both NAJC and YRAP?
+Am I allowed to participate in both NAYC and YRAP?

 Anyone who is under 21 can participate in YRAP.
-However to participate on the NAJC track you need to be turning at least 14 years old this year and competing at the Preliminary level.
-To participate in NAJC you must join the USEA Young Riders Program.
-However, YRAP members can participate in some NAJC activities (such as clinics), if space permits.
-Riders in the NAJC track may participate in YRAP activities.
-So the answer to this is an unqualified yes if you are eligible for NAJC.
+However to participate on the NAYC track you need to be turning at least 14 years old this year and competing at the Preliminary level.
+To participate in NAYC you must join the USEA Young Riders Program.
+However, YRAP members can participate in some NAYC activities (such as clinics), if space permits.
+Riders in the NAYC track may participate in YRAP activities.
+So the answer to this is an unqualified yes if you are eligible for NAYC.

 What do I have to do to participate in YRAP activities?

 Become an active member of Area VII Young Rider Program!
 Click here to join and for additional information about the national program.